justinalsing/dlmmc/INSTALL.md

 [NbConvertApp] Writing 687553 bytes to dlm_tutorial.nbconvert.ipynb
 ```

 The notebook completed without error!
-(Note: the sporadic warning from pystan are not a problem)
+You're now ready to start using the code.